Friday, April 27 – Friday, June 8, 2018

 Matt Lambert earned his MFA from Cranbrook Academy of Art in Metalsmithing (2014) and holds academic degrees and notations in Psychology, Art History, and American Studies from Wayne State University (2012).
 He recently completed his 2016-17 residency with Iaspis, the International Programme for Visual and Applied Artists, in Stockholm, Sweden.

 Lambert was recently selected to be the front artist for Athens Jewelry Week in Greece this year “for his exceptional talent to produce conceptual pieces of jewelry, and for his interdisciplinary action.”
 AJW continued to iterate, “[h]e does not hesitate to cross boundaries and combine his art with photography, performance and choreography.”
+In anticipation of this Greek exhibition he participated in this extensive interview that deals with many of the themes present in his objects on view at The Sculpture Center.
 He will be moving most of his Sculpture Center exhibition to the Benaki Museum in Athens, Greece after his installation here closes.
 Lambert also has an exhibition opening in Germany in March.
 You can visit that website here.

 Visit Lambert’s own website here.

 The artist’s statement can be found here.

 The artist thanks the following people for their unstinting contributions to this new body of

 Jacob Koestler (@american_spirit)